Adult ADHD & Autism Evaluations

 Evaluations are self-pay only and are not submitted to insurance.

-Receive written report within 4 wks
+Receive your comprehensive written report within 2-4 weeks

 What People Often Gain From The Evaluation: